Energinet-DataHub/opengeh-edi/source/IntegrationTests/README.md

 ### Behaviours test

-The `Behaviours` test have a special kind of folder structure.
+Our Behaviours tests are additionally subject to further restrictions (or guidelines if you prefer) with related to folder structure and file naming.
-Since these kind of tests are supposed to test the behavior of the system given some external input.
+As the primary goal of these tests are to validate the behaviour of the (sub-)system given some external stimulus (e.g. an integration event or request), this external stimulus has to be part of the name of the given test class.
-Which gives rise to a different kind of class naming, namely that the classes are named as the following: `Given{ExternalInput}Tests`.
-eg:
+All tests for the same external stimulus are therefore located in the same test file.
+In other words: all behaviour tests must be named as follows: Given{ExternalInput}Tests.

+Furthermore, the tests must be group according to the kind of stimulus we are testing: integration events,incoming requests, etc...
+This is achieved by folders IntegrationEvents, IncomingRequests, etc., directly in the root of Behaviours.
+The combination of these two rules are illustrated below with an example.

 ```text
 ├── Behaviours